iharshilbhatt/iharshilbhatt/README.md

 ## Interests

 - Technology and Innovation
-- Government Affairs and Strategic Analysis
+- Strategic Thinking That Wins
-- Cultural Exploration and International Relations
+- Exploring Cultures, Building Connections

 ---

-Let's connect and innovate together!
+The world’s your stage.
+Let’s dominate it together.